urbanemissionsinfo/AQI_bulletins/README.md

 To produce such calendar heat maps, refer to our Climate Visuals repository: [Calendar Heatmap](https://github.com/urbanemissions-info/ClimateVisuals/blob/main/Calendar%20Heatmap.ipynb)

 7. `Box Annotations.ipynb`: It is the script used to build the Bokeh data application of the AQI data.
 The data application is live here: [Link](https://urbanemissionsinfo.github.io/AQI_bulletins/)

+8. `Datasette.ipynb`: Contains the process to convert the CSV into [Datasette](https://datasette.io/)